thibaut-ai/KagenouBotV4.1/README.md

 Welcome to **Official version of KagenouBot ver 4.0.0**, an elite Facebook Messenger bot inspired by *The Eminence in Shadow*.
 This multi-system bot is built with flexibility, speed, and customization in mind.
 KagenouBot is your ultimate companion in automating and enhancing chat experiences.

-# Introduce the contributors of our KagenouBotV3 Beta Teaser
+# Introduce the contributors of our KagenouBot

  - **Liane Cagara** — she was the one who really advice me to create and adjust functions and to solve problems on code.